Advertiser Disclosure

 • Year 3: You attempt to reclaim your status.

 You must have “documentation to verify a life event occurred which reduced your ability to travel (all life events will be considered).”
-So, this isn’t a way for people to game the system to earn elite status easier.
+So, this isn’t a way for people to game the system to earn elite status more easily.

-When you’re ready to reclaim your status, you should be prepared to fly — so don’t reclaim your status if you’re still experiencing your life event or anticipate something else slowing you down.
-Delta will grant you 3 months of complimentary Gold status and then ask you to fly and spend a required amount to continue keeping Gold status.
+When you’re ready to reclaim your status, you should be prepared to fly, so don’t reclaim your status if you’re still experiencing your life event or anticipate something else slowing you down.
+Delta will grant you 3 months of complimentary Gold status and then ask you to fly and spend the required amount to continue keeping Gold status.

 Timing is everything, so you’ll want to time when you initiate your claim.
 According to Delta, “Enroll before December 31 to have your status for 1 year and 1 month, extending to January 31 the following year.”